Opioids for the management of chronic non-malignant pain

 - Other risks associated with opioid use include tolerance, increased pain sensitivity, respiratory depression, unintentional overdose, and chronic constipation.

 - The risk of respiratory depression increases when opioids are combined with benzodiazepines and other non-opioid medications with sedative side effects.

 - Polypharmacy occurs frequently with elderly and critically ill populations causing an increased risk for adverse drug events.

 - Approximately one-half of deaths resulting from prescription pain medication involve the use of at least one other drug.

 - Check the Prescription Drug Monitoring Program (PDMP) every time when prescribing a Schedule II or Schedule III opioid and the first time a benzodiazepine is prescribed.

 - Document in the patient record that the PDMP was checked.

-- Consider multimodal therapies such as superficial cold/heat therapy, spinal manipulation, physical therapy, psychotherapy, acupuncture, massage, etc.
+- Consider multimodal therapies such as superficial cold/heat therapy, spinal manipulation, physical therapy, psychotherapy, acupuncture, and massage

-- Get informed consent with a discussion of the benefits and risks of opioid management in patient record.
+- Get informed consent with a discussion of the benefits and risks of opioid management in patient records.

 - Get a signed pain contract and baseline urine drug screen.